 University of Reading - Professor Barbara Goff

 Barbara Goff is Professor of Classics at the University of Reading.
 Her interests centre on Greek tragedy, both in ancient Athens and in the very different contexts of rewritings by modern dramatists.
-She is delighted to be the contact person for Literacy through Latin because the project provides great experiences for primary school pupils and University students alike.
+She is the contact person for Literacy through Latin because the project provides great experiences for primary school pupils and University students alike.

 University of Manchester - Dr Peter Liddel